Financial Aid Returning Financial Aid Upon Withdrawal (Return of Title IV Funds)

 Students must officially notify the Westmont College Registrar’s Office to begin the withdrawal process.
 The Student Withdrawal Form is required in order for the student to be eligible to receive any refund of student charges.

 For the purposes of determining the amount of financial aid that must be returned, the withdrawal date is earliest of: the student’s last date of attendance in an academically related activity, the date the student began the withdrawal process, or the date the student provided official notification of the intent to withdraw.
-However, if the student did not begin the withdrawal process or otherwise notify Westmont of his or her intent to withdraw, the withdrawal date will determined to be the earlier of: the midpoint of the payment period (i.e. semester) or the date that Westmont determines that the circumstances leading to withdrawal are beyond the student’s control.
+However, if the student did not begin the withdrawal process or otherwise notify Westmont of his or her intent to withdraw, the withdrawal date will be determined to be the earlier of: the midpoint of the payment period (i.e. semester) or the date that Westmont determines that the circumstances leading to withdrawal are beyond the student’s control.

 If a recipient of Federal Student (Title IV) aid withdraws during a period of enrollment, the institution must calculate the amount of Title IV aid the student did not earn.
 Unearned Title IV funds are returned to the federal programs.

 Title IV Funds Earned – The student earns Title IV funds in proportion to the percentage of time officially enrolled in the semester.
 For example, if the student was enrolled for 25% of the enrollment period, he or she will be eligible for 25% of the Title IV aid.
 If the aid earned is more than the amount that was disbursed, the student will be offered a post-withdrawal disbursement.
-The Financial Aid Office will notify the student in writing, within 30 days of determination of withdrawal, the type and amount of Title IV funds available.
+Student Financial Services will notify the student in writing, within 30 days of determination of withdrawal, the type and amount of Title IV funds available.
 The student must respond to the notification within 14 days in order for the funds to be disbursed.

 Title IV Funds Unearned – Unearned funds must be returned to the federal programs.
 Title IV aid will be used first to pay Westmont charges.
 Westmont College will return all required funds on behalf of the student.